Corporate Venturing – An M&A Route to Growth and Innovation?

 A Cautionary Tale

 A new Chief Executive had recently been appointed and was determined to find “new legs” for the business.
 With some justification he felt the business had become stolid and overly conservative.
-Thirty of the most senior executives from the company’s global operations were treated to a weekend innovation workshop facilitated by London Business School, and then sent forth to transform their own areas of responsibility.
+Thirty senior executives from the company’s global operations were treated to a weekend innovation workshop facilitated by London Business School, and then sent forth to transform their own areas of responsibility.

-A few weeks later the Chief Executive brought an early stage opportunity to the attention of my own Divisional Director.
+A few weeks later the Chief Executive brought an early stage opportunity to the attention of my Divisional Director.
 A five employee company with some innovative food coatings technology.
 We took the company under our wing, invested in a small factory and equipment, and put in place a professional sales and marketing team.
 In the second year the company achieved £1.5 million revenues.
 It had live projects with some of the UK’s largest food manufacturers and retailers.
 The only problem – every month the company made a small loss.

 Each month the Chief Executive held a financial accountability review with each of his divisional directors.
 Yes, the same Chief Executive.
 Part of the control pack presented to the board by the Group Finance Director was a list of loss making companies across the global operations.
 Our tiny food coatings business was one of only three companies on that list.
 The food ingredients division was in fine shape.
 Growing sales and profits by 10% year over year.
 Every month though I heard the same thing from my Divisional Director: